opticsfoundry/OpticsFoundry_Control_AQuRA/Manual/ProgrammingSequences.md

   InIdle=false;
 }
 ```
 The variable _InIdle_ assures it is only entered once.
 If no action occurred for longer than _OvenShutterOffTime_ and this variable is >0, then the save mode is entered.
 The oven shutter is closed, a sound is played to alert the user that the save mode was entered.
-If no save mode dialog has been displayed before it is created now; see Sec.~\ref{Sec:Loops}.
+If no save mode dialog has been displayed before it is created now; see Sec.
+[Loops](#loops).
 Then the control is return to the caller of _CSequence::Idle_ which will most likely call it right afterwards again in case the user has not done anything.
 The status bar blinks every second and perhaps some additional devices are brought into save mode later.

 Sometimes it is also useful to not execute a task directly (because something timing critical needs to be done), but wait with it for some better time.
 A flag could be set instead of performing the task.
 This flag could be checked in _CSequence::Idle_.
 If it is set, the task is executed and the flag cleared.